Noise Levels in Del Cerro, San Diego, CA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 2,959 Del Cerro residents, or 51.0%, live above that level.
 By land area, 46.6% of Del Cerro is above 55 dBA.

 Average noise levels for Del Cerro residents, grouped by direction from the center of Del Cerro.
-Southern Del Cerro carries the highest population-weighted average; Northern Del Cerro carries the lowest.
-Just 31% of residents in Northern Del Cerro live in blocks above the EPA's 55 dBA threshold, a third of the share in Southern Del Cerro.
+The highest population-weighted average is in southwestern Del Cerro; the lowest is in northwestern Del Cerro, where just 20% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Central Del Cerro